 No Evidence That Elizabeth I Appointed an Official Uncorker of Ocean Bottles

 This story has been on my radar since I first started finding and researching messages in bottles.
-It sounds so…well, unbelievable, that I wondered if it were true.
+It sounds so unbelievable that I wondered if it were true.
 I certainly hoped it was, and that I could apply for the job!
-But I just couldn’t find any source that definitively proved the story to be true.
+But I couldn’t find any source that definitively proved the story to be true.
 And that only fueled my quest.
-To be totally honest, I grew obsessed with this story, as the following will illustrate.
+To be honest, I grew obsessed with this story, as the following will illustrate.

 There is also a 1955 article by Carl Spielvogel for the New York Times, likely inspired by Hynd’s article.
 Spielvogel shares even more fanciful details.
 He claims the bottled note was “to the effect that Novaya Zemlya, a 35,000 square mile arctic island, had been seized by the Dutch from Russia.”
 If it was in code, as Hynd claimed the year before, how could Spielvogel have learned this?

 The bit about Novaya Zemlya is intriguing, isn’t it?
 It’s got just enough historical zing to sound believable.
 Spielvogel mentions real places, real powers that England had to contend with, and drops a message in a bottle right into the middle of that murky situation.
 As you have guessed already, Spielvogel does not provide a source for the story either.